snehaheda/payments-library/Apex-API/Apex-API-Docs-and-Samples/index.md

 * __cardNumber__ The card number, as a string without any separators.
 Required.
 * __cardExpYear__ Two or four digit number representing the card's expiration year.
 Required.
 * __cardExpMonth__ Two digit number representing the card's expiration month.
 Required.
 * __cvv__ Card security code.
-Not required, but it is a good practive to always pass this property.
+Not required, but it is good practice to always pass this property.
 * __paymentGatewayId__ Id of the Payment Gateway associated with the Stripe Payment Method.
 Required.
 * __record__ **bt_stripe__Payment_Method__c** record of the Payment Method.
 Available after calling the `registerPM()` method.